 Flower Of The Month - Calla Lily

 You’ll have a hard time finding a more unusual flower with such a deeply rooted cultural and historical significance as the calla lily.
-It’s one of the most popular choices for weddings and there is a reason behind this.
+This elegant flower is one of the most popular choices for weddings, and there is a reason behind this.
 Just as other flowers have a distinct symbolic meaning or associated emotions, so does the calla lily.

 Calla lilies are not technically part of the real lily family.
-Instead, it’s a different type of flower with a bloom similar to other true lilies; it is a member of the Araceae group that includes the philodendron.
-And just as the philodendron it has fantastic air purifying qualities.
-The calla lily is associated with the Greek goddess Hera and got its name after the Greek word for beautiful – calla.
-According to the legend Zeus brought Hercules (his from another woman) to Hera, his wife, while she was asleep to drink her milk.
+Instead, this is a different type of flower with a bloom similar to other true lilies; it is a member of the Araceae group which includes the philodendron.
+And just like the philodendron, the calla lily has fantastic air purifying qualities.
+The calla lily is associated with the Greek goddess, Hera, and its name is derived from the Greek word for beautiful – calla.
+According to the legend, Zeus brought Hercules (his son from another woman) to Hera, his wife, while she was asleep to drink her milk.
 When she woke up, she pushed him away and drops of milk flew across the sky to create the milky way.
-The ones that fell on the ground grew into beautiful calla lilies.
+The drops which fell on the ground grew into beautiful calla lilies.